dustinpfister/blog_posts/_posts/js-innerhtml.md

 layout: post
 categories: js
 id: 359
-updated: 2019-01-21 12:32:09
+updated: 2019-02-26 10:48:37
-version: 1.9
+version: 1.10
 ---

 With client side javaScript projects the [innerHtml](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) property of an element can be used as a way to create and append html.
-The nice thing about innerHtml is that it is very easy to use, but there are some security concerns with the use of innerHTML so in this post I will also be covering some alternative ways of injecting html into a page with javaScript.
+The nice thing about innerHtml is that it is very easy to use, but there are some security concerns with the use of innerHTML as well that are not a big deal when it comes to simple examples, but might present problems when working on a more complex project.
+That being said using innerHTML is not the only option when it comes to creating and adding elements in javaScript, so I have another post in which I get into [this subject in general](/2019/02/26/js-add-element/) if interested.

 <!-- more -->